 Page last updated:

-This guide exists to help Pivotal Cloud Foundry (PCF) Partners learn the high-level process of building and publishing a tile on Pivotal Network.
+This topic exists to help Pivotal Cloud Foundry (PCF) Partners learn the high-level process of building and publishing a tile on Pivotal Network.

 Tiles are packaged software that can be integrated into PCF.
 PCF operators can install tiles on PCF.
-PCF developers can use these services once they are installed.
+PCF developers can use these services after they are installed.